nitingohel/NGAFWrapper/README.md

 # NGAFWrapper
 Use ApiManager NGAFWrapper class to call an API and get its responce callback using BLOCK in Objective C language of iOS application code.
-That Wrapper class created by use of [AFNetworkign](https://github.com/AFNetworking/AFNetworking) class so user must be have AFNetworkign libray class in project.
+That Wrapper class created by use of [AFNetworking](https://github.com/AFNetworking/AFNetworking) class so user must be have AFNetworking libray class in project.

 # How To Use